Augustseverinandersen/assignment4-self-chosen/README.md

 -	Os is used to navigate file paths, on different operating systems.
 -	Zipfile is used to unpack the zip files.
 -	Argparse is used to create command line arguments
 -	Sys is used to navigate the directory.
-In this case show the pack to the helper_functions.py script.
+In this case show the path to the helper_functions.py script.
 ## 4.5 Repository Contents
 This repository contains the following folder and files.
 - ***Data*** is an empty folder where the zip files will be placed.